 it appears to have already arrived for e-commerce.
 Smartphone and tablet users are more likely to visit a retail website or app than desktop computer users, and more than a third of visits to the top 50 e-commerce sites come exclusively from mobile devices, according to a new study from analytics firm comScore.

-The mostly used technologies in mobile payments are plain sms, encrypted sms, USSD, GPRS under GSM, CDMA and 3G umbrella but currently the majority of interbank mobile fund transfer transactions are channeled through the NEFT system.
-“Retailers who do not (at a minimum) optimize their mobile browsing experience or introduce mobile apps are effectively turning away a one third of their potential customers,” comScore said in a blog post about the study.
+The most used technologies in mobile payments are plain SMS, encrypted SMS, USSD, GPRS under GSM, CDMA and 3G umbrella but currently, the majority of interbank mobile fund transfer transactions are channelled through the NEFT system.
+“Retailers who do not (at a minimum) optimize their mobile browsing experience or introduce mobile apps are effectively turning away a one-third of their potential customers,” comScore said in a blog post about the study.

 In recent development US bank-backed ACH The Clearing House is to undertake a multi-year effort to build a new real-time processing platform, as the country finally begins to get to grips with its antiquated payment systems as digital economy moves in real time and our customers expect us to keep pace,” says Richard Davis, chairman, president, and CEO of US Bank and chairman of The Clearing House.

 “We will work with the industry to build a real-time payment infrastructure, which will enable consumers to pay and get paid securely and conveniently.”
 To overcome the above constraint and after carrying out a pilot study involving some select banks, the National Payments Corporation of India (NPCI) has introduced the Interbank Mobile Payment Service (IMPS) from the 22 of November 2010.
 The IMPS offers an instant, 24X7, interbank electronic fund transfer service through mobile phones.